HeFengMarc/P2Health_Urinalysis_APP_FrontEnd/README.txt

         Thanks for Xuyu Chen to build Adobe XD, the Camera page, account page, and historical record page.

-        Thanks for Jiali Zhang to build the whole backend side, connect the front end with the back end, and transfer and store data between front end and back end.
+        Thanks for our CTO Jiali Zhang to build the whole backend side, connect the front end with the back end, and transfer and store data between front end and back end.

-        Thanks for Vivian Wang to create the demo video, searching for the medical information, doing research about diabetes, and finding participants in user research.
+        Thanks for Vivian Wang to create the demo video, searching for the medical information, doing research about diabetes, writing the official disclaimer, translate the English version to Chinese version, and finding participants in user research.